 The answer depends upon the plants themselves.

-Herbaceous perennials – Plants which have frozen all the way to the ground, and are not woody, should be cut back to roughly two inches tall.
-I don’t recommend cutting them flat with the ground, as it’s easy to forget where your plants were, come spring!
+Herbaceous perennials: Plants which will freeze all the way to the ground, and are not woody, should be cut back to roughly two inches tall.
+We don’t recommend cutting them flat with the ground, as it’s easy to forget where your plants were, come spring!
 Herbaceous perennials whose tops have died, but have new leaves still healthy near the ground, should be pruned back to that point.
 Many perennials put out new leaves in the fall that stay up all winter and should be left alone.